rmwettig/eva-etl/Readme.md

     * Example: `'out'` would specify a directory that lies in the same directory where the jar was executed.
 * `tempdirectory`: intermediate files are placed here
 * `threads`: determine the number of used threads.
 Only numbers equal to or larger than 1 are valid.
 Defaults to `1`.
+* `schemafile`: file to which the database scheme is written
 * `fastexport` **_object_**: configuration of Teradata's FastExport tool
     * `logDatabase`: database where the log table should be created
     * `logTable`: name of the log table